-From November 25, 1969 to occupancy of the new school, the Red Bank Regional High School District paid rent to the Red Bank Public Schools District for students from Little Silver, Red Bank, and Shrewsbury to go to high school in buildings owned by the local Red Bank school district.
-Prior to November 25, 1969, high school students from Little Silver, Shrewsbury, and Holmdel attended Red Bank High School, along with Red Bank students, in a special arrangement with Red Bank Board of Education known as a "sending-receiving-district" agreement.
+From November 25, 1969, to occupancy of the new high school, the Red Bank Regional School District paid rent to the Red Bank Public Schools District for students from Little Silver, Red Bank, and Shrewsbury to go to high school in buildings owned by the local Red Bank school district.
+Prior to November 25, 1969, high school students from Little Silver, Shrewsbury, and Holmdel attended Red Bank High School, along with Red Bank students, in a special arrangement with the Red Bank Board of Education known as a ‘sending-receiving district’ agreement.
 This arrangement was discontinued with the formation of the Red Bank Regional High School District in 1969.

-The history of the Red Bank High School building goes back to 1901 when the oldest part of the Branch Avenue building was erected.
-The building contained sixteen classrooms and cost $60,000. it was torn town in 1976. in 1917 a three-story building of classrooms was built on Harding Road; in 1924 a gymnasium was built and a tunnel constructed to connect the Branch Avenue building and the Harding Road building; in 1954 an addition including a new gymnasium was built, and in 1960 a million dollar laboratory wing including a new cafeteria was built.
-Lack of space in the decade following the last addition caused the Board of Education to rent four portable classrooms, which were constructed on the Branch Avenue lawn.
-Various classes and shops had to be held in the neighboring houses during the late 1960s and 1970s.
+The history of the Red Bank School buildings goes back to 1901 when the oldest part of the Branch Avenue building was erected.
+This building contained sixteen classrooms and cost $60,000.
+It was torn down in 1976.
+In 1917 a three story building of classrooms was built on Harding Road; in 1924 a gymnasium was built and a tunnel constructed to connect the Branch Avenue building and the Harding Road building; in 1954 an addition including a new gymnasium was built, and in 1960 a million laboratory wing including a new cafeteria was built.
+Lack of space in the decade following the last addition caused the Board of Education to rent four portable classrooms which were constructed on the Branch Avenue lawn.
+Various classes had to be held in neighboring houses during the 1960’s and 1970’s.

-On June 27, 1994 the N.J.
-Commissioner of Education congratulated the school for being recognized in the school match, "What Parents Want" program which ranked the district in the top 9 percent of the nation’s 15,625 public school districts.
+On June 27, 1994, the New Jersey Commissioner of Education congratulated the school for being recognized in the School Match ‘What Parents Want’ program which ranked the district in the top 9 percent of the nation’s 15,625 public school district.